harness/developer-hub/release-notes/delegate.md

 ### New features and enhancements

-- You can now reference secret values in JSON files by using XPATH.
+You can now reference secret values in JSON files by using XPATH.
 Support is available for AWS Secret Manager, Azure Key Vault, GCP Secret Manager, and HashiCorp Vault.
 For more information, go to [Reference existing secret manager secrets](docs/platform/secrets/secrets-management/reference-existing-secret-manager-secrets/).
 (PL-41063, ZD-51651)

-- Harness CD now supports auto-scaling of green services in the ECS Blue Green Swap Target step.
-(CDS-79414)

 ### Early access features